 Making the right choice requires a thoughtful approach.
 You need to consider everything from the physical flow of your space to the specific needs of your target audience.
 It’s about creating an environment that feels both intuitive and engaging.
 Let's walk through the key factors to consider to ensure you're choosing displays that will work hard for your business, support your sales goals, and create a memorable shopping experience for every person who walks through your doors.

-Optimize Your Store Layout and Space
+Assess Your Store Layout and Available Space

 Your store's layout is the foundation of the customer experience, and your displays are the building blocks.
 Before choosing fixtures, map out your floor plan to create clear, intuitive pathways.
 The goal is to guide shoppers effortlessly through the store without creating bottlenecks or dead ends.
 Avoid using tall displays near the entrance, as they can block sightlines and make the space feel closed off.
 Instead, use a mix of high and low fixtures to create visual interest and draw customers deeper into the store.
 A well-thought-out design and engineering process ensures every display serves a purpose and contributes to a seamless flow.